-(3) Investment Vehicles.
-The vehicles for private equity investments are typically limited partnerships, but may also include other entities such as limited liability companies or offshore corporations.
-These investment vehicles may invest in any type of security throughout the capital structure.

-(4) Industry/Geographic Concentration.
+- (3) Investment Vehicles.
+The vehicles for private equity investments are typically limited partnerships but may also include other entities such as limited liability companies or offshore corporations.
+These investment vehicles may invest in any type of security throughout the capital structure. - (4) Industry/Geographic Concentration.
 TCDRS shall endeavor to limit the potential for any one investment to negatively impact the long-term results of the Private Equity Program by investing across a variety of industries and geographic locations.
-For investments in venture capital, it is recognized that opportunities may be most readily available in a relatively limited number of industries.

-(5) Investment Vehicle Concentration.
-Other than Strategic Credit or Direct Lending funds, TCDRS shall not comprise more than 30% of any one investment vehicle, inclusive of assets in a master fund and/or offshore fund.
+For investments in venture capital, it is recognized that opportunities may be most readily available in a relatively limited number of industries. - (5) Investment Vehicle Concentration.
+TCDRS shall not comprise more than 30% of any one investment vehicle, inclusive of assets in a master fund and/or offshore fund.
 Any one investment vehicle may not comprise more than 10% of the Private Equity Program once it is fully invested, calculated on a committed capital basis.
 The optimum number of investment vehicles in the portfolio and the maximum exposure to any one investment vehicle varies with time and will be evaluated as part of the annual plan for the Private Equity Program.

-(6) Investment Timing.
+- (6) Investment Timing.
 TCDRS shall strive to limit the potential for any one investment to negatively impact the long-term results of the Private Equity Program by investing across business cycles and vintage years.
-Investments shall be selected with the goal of gaining exposure to the array of financing stages by opportunistically exploiting the best investments at different stages of the business cycle.
+Investments shall be selected with the goal of gaining exposure to the array of financing stages by opportunistically exploiting the best investments at different stages of the business cycle. - (7) Liquidity.

-(7) Liquidity.
 Private equity investments are illiquid and typically have expected holding periods of 10-12 years.
 Investments are typically held until maturity and selling prior to maturity may result in realizing a sales price that reflects a discount to fair market value.
-Liquidity risk is managed by minimizing the possibility of forced sales that may arise from exceeding maximum exposure limits or lowering asset allocation targets to private equity investments.

-(8) Distributed Securities.
-TCDRS shall ordinarily direct the sale of securities distributed by its investment vehicles as soon as practically possible and strive to not impair the value of the security.

-(9) Performance Evaluation.
-The individual investment vehicle performance, as measured by the internal rate of return, will be evaluated compared to the performance of respective peer universes and vintage years, as reflected by the Private Equity Program benchmark; provided, however, the Strategic Credit, Distressed Debt and Direct Lending components within the Private Equity Program will instead be evaluated compared to the asset class benchmarks set forth on Table 1 of Exhibit A. It is recognized that immature private equity investments will ordinarily have a "J-curve effect" whereby there are low to negative returns in the initial years due to the payment of investment management fees during a period when investments are typically carried at cost and returns have not been realized.
+Liquidity risk is managed by analyzing liquidity needs of the entire TCDRS portfolio and maintaining adequate liquidity levels in other parts of the portfolio. - (8) Distributed Securities.
+TCDRS shall ordinarily direct the sale of securities distributed by its investment vehicles as soon as practically possible and strive to not impair the value of the security. - (9) Performance Evaluation.
+The individual investment vehicle performance, as measured by the internal rate of return, will be evaluated compared to the performance of respective peer universes and vintage years, as reflected by the Private Equity Program benchmark.
+It is recognized that immature private equity investments will ordinarily have a "J-curve effect" whereby there are low to negative returns in the initial years due to the payment of investment management fees during a period when investments are typically carried at cost and returns have not been realized.

-Category Guideline Annual capital deployment Not to exceed 10% of targeted private equity annual commitments GP relationship May only co-invest with the System's existing general partners Max equity size Not more than \$25 million co-investment in any transaction determined at the time of initial co-investment Max equity ownership per deal Not more than 40% of the direct investment (combined ownership through the fund and co-investment) determined at the time of initial co-investment Max number of deals per year 10 Investment style No co-investments in venture capital Investment strategy Co-investments must be consistent with the general partner's strategy, focus and skill set Control May only invest in companies where the Investment Group (consisting of general partner, co-investment partners and affiliated funds) has control or is in a non-control position but has significant governance rights and control provisions Board representation General Partner must have at least one Board seat Investment vehicle Prefer partnership structure to limit liability, but investment can be made directly as well Terms On substantially similar or better terms and conditions as provided to the primary partnership or the partnership in which the System is invested